2021.2092.1

 Approach

-1. Improving the regulatory and steering structures of the sector in collaboration with the Ministry of Higher Education, Technology and Innovation (MHETI) to increase the TVET system’s efficiency.
+1. Improving the regulatory and steering structures of the sector in collaboration with the Ministry of Education, Innovation, Youth, Sports, Arts and Culture (MEIYSAC) to increase the TVET system’s efficiency.

 2. Expanding the provision of labour-market-oriented TVET with a new strategy for centres of excellence, more robust self-governance of public vocational training centres (VTCs) and closer coordination with the private sector, especially regarding work-integrated learning.